cnsgithub/primefaces-openicons/README.md

 ### Installing

+Copy the following files to your project as additional CSS link:

+- primefaces-open-icons-font.css
+- Either primefaces-open-icons-omega.css or primefaces-open-icons-omega.css depending on the theme you are using.

-Copy the primefaces-open-icons-aristo.css to your project and add it as an additional CSS <link>.
-It is recommended to copy also the font files to your local server to avoid being dependent to the CDN.
+It is recommended to copy also the font files referenced in the *-font.css to your local server to avoid being dependent to the CDN.

 ## License